Group Collecting School Supply Donations For Refugee Community

 “It’s time for me to do the same to other people who really need it.

-If you would like to help the African Community center below is a list of the supplies needed and where to donate.
+If you would like to help the center, below is a list of the supplies needed and where to donate.

 Highest priority